anuushka/OOP/README.md

 3. Avoid entering ID for function min product.
 Create Shop manager to automatically update list of shops and products. --> Nested classes

+Lab 3
+Remarks:

+1.Either create separate classes for all vehicles or create classes Air and Land 'cause they have similar function or structure.
+Both is okay.

+2. In future cases, where ALL vehicles functions are different -> Create classes for each separate type of vehicle.